 If you are starting out making your own handmade greeting cards, one of the items you will need to add to your crafting workbox is adhesive.

 While sticking a couple of elements together to make a card may seem like a pretty straightforward task, it can be surprisingly tricky.
 The type of adhesive you require will depend both on what you want to do with it and how you want the card to be used.
-For example, if you are making a special card that someone is likely to want to keep as a memento or keepsake, you will want to make sure that you use an adhesive which will not discolor or lose its adhesive properties.
-However, if you are making a card which you don't expect to be kept, the long term qualities of the adhesive will be less important.
+For example, if you are making a special card that someone is likely to want to keep as a memento or keepsake, you will want to make sure that you use an adhesive that will not discolor or lose its adhesive properties.
+However, if you are making a card that you don't expect to be kept, the long term qualities of the adhesive will be less important.

 What Adhesive Is Best for Cardmaking?

 Here are some of the different types of adhesives you may see in a craft store and how they can be used:

 - Stick glue: Stick glues are, as the name suggests, sticks of glue which are pushed up and down in the same manner as lipsticks.
 They are easy to use and widely available in a range of different sizes.
 While it is difficult to be very precise with a glue stick (they are not good for very fine work), they are certainly very convenient and are perfect for adhering paper and cardstock together.
 When you apply glue sticks remember not to press too hard so you don't end up with lumps of glue on the page.
 Glue sticks do not work on porous materials such as acetate.